Scope and ownership

 This website was last tested on 29 April 2020.
 The test was carried out by AbilityNet, an external auditor who specialises in digital accessibility.

 We took expert advice from AbilityNet to identify a sample of pages to test.
 AbilityNet selected a sample of webpages based on the potential challenges that inaccessible content would have on the core user-journey of the site.

 What we’re doing to improve accessibility

 We are working to address the issues identified in the ‘Non-compliance with the accessibility regulations’ section above.
 We will prioritise our efforts to address the issues with the highest impact on users.
 We are working to develop an accessibility roadmap to show how and when we plan to improve accessibility on this website.

-The University contracts with an external supplier Microsoft to provide this website.
+The University contracts with an external supplier, Panopto, to provide this website.
 Therefore, some of these issues are not within our control to address.
 We will raise these issues with the supplier and work with them to find solutions, where possible.